Tag Archives: homelessness

 “Gentrification, I think, typically is a process,” said Dr. Robert Kent, Chair of CSUN’s Urban Studies and Planning Department.
 He said that gentrification can affect current downtown residents as well as the homeless.

-“You get developers who will go in and rehab these buildings or tear them down and build buildings, build apartments and lofts, and these sort of things for people with the higher levels of income who work in the city and want to live close to the city,” Kent said.
+“You get developers who will go in and rehab these buildings or tear them down to build apartments and lofts, catering to those with higher incomes who work in the city and want to live close by,” Kent said.
+This urban renewal trend parallels the stories topping Roswell GA real estate news, where the market shifts towards upscale living spaces.
 “And at the same time, many people who have been living in those buildings, paying relatively low rents, are displaced, have to move to other neighborhoods, or are simply forced out of their homes.”
+Kent’s observation serves as a real-time commentary on the impacts of development, mirroring broader concerns and patterns reported in real estate news, where the balance between growth and community stability is a prevailing topic.

 Neuman said that when the development started in downtown L.A., it set a trend toward further development.